Harvard-Ophthalmology-AI-Lab/Harvard-GDP/README.md

 The dataset can be accessed via this [link](https://ophai.hms.harvard.edu/datasets/harvard-gdp1000).
 This dataset can only be used for non-commercial research purposes.
 At no time, the dataset shall be used for clinical decisions or patient care.
 The data use license is [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).

-The glaucoma data of 1000 patients includes 1000 OCT RNFLT maps (dimension 225 x 225).
-The visual field, patient age, sex, race, glaucoma, and progression label information are also included in the data.
+The glaucoma data of 1,000 patients includes 1,000 OCT RNFLT maps (dimension 225 x 225).
+The visual field, patient age, gender, race, glaucoma, and progression label information are also included in the data.

 1000 OCT RNFLT maps are in the rnflt_maps folder: data_0001.npz